 In order to provide some semblance of balance, I have also tried to make the following limitations to improve the quality of this list:

-- Limit of one book per author, usually (but not necessarily) their latest offering (although there are notable exceptions)
+- Limit of one book per author (with exceptions), usually (but not necessarily) their latest offering (although there are exceptions)

 - Placed preference on social media books that exist in hardcover and/or paperback over Kindle-only

 - Preferred books that have been published or revised in more recent years